NenoPanchev/daily-nail/README.md

 •	Implement Responsive Web Page Design based on Bootstrap / Google Material Design.           ✓
 •	Use the standard Spring Security for managing users and roles.                              ✓
 •	Your registered users should have at least these roles: user and administrator.             ✓
-•	User roles should be manageable from the application.                                       ✓
+•	User roles should be manageable from the application. ✓ [Go to Roles Management](#roles)
 •	Make sure the role management is secured and error safe.                                    ✓
 •	Users and administrators should be able to edit their usernames.                            ✓